basnijholt/aiokef/README.md

 mkdir /path/to/config/custom_components/
 cp -r custom_components/kef /path/to/config/custom_components/
 ```
-2. Add component to Home Assistant by adding to `configuration.yaml`:
+2. Add the component to Home Assistant by adding the following to `configuration.yaml`:
 ```bash
 media_player:
    - platform: kefwireless